7 Classification Using k-Nearest Neighbors

 When classifying a new observation, the kNN algorithm first computes its distance to all data points in the training set, typically using the Euclidean distance.
 It then identifies the k nearest neighbors and assigns the most frequent class label among them as the predicted outcome.

-Figure 7.1 illustrates this idea using a toy dataset with two classes: Class A (red circles) and Class B (blue squares).
+Figure 7.1 illustrates this idea using a toy dataset with two classes: Class A (light-orange circles) and Class B (soft-green squares).
 A new data point, shown as a dark star, must be assigned to one of the two classes.
 The classification result depends on the chosen value of k:

-When \(k = 3\), the three closest neighbors include two blue squares and one red circle.
+When \(k = 3\), the three closest neighbors include two green squares and one light-orange circle.
 Since the majority class is Class B, the new point is labeled accordingly.

-When \(k = 6\), the nearest neighbors include four red circles and two blue squares, resulting in a prediction of Class A.
+When \(k = 6\), the nearest neighbors include four light-orange circles and two green squares, resulting in a prediction of Class A.

 These examples demonstrate how the choice of k directly affects the classification result.
 A smaller k makes the model more sensitive to local variation and potentially noisy observations, leading to overfitting.
 In contrast, a larger k smooths the decision boundaries by incorporating more neighbors but may overlook meaningful local structure.
 Choosing the right value of k is therefore essential for balancing variance and bias, a topic we revisit later in this chapter.